-Exposing Your Child Who Is Blind to Hobbies
+Exposing Your Child Who Is Blind or Low Vision to Hobbies

 The pursuit of hobbies truly paves the way for work.
 Hobbies provide children opportunities to discover how they learn, to witness improvement and success after much practice, to gain confidence.

 Hobbies provide opportunities to learn employable skills; whether the “soft skills” of creativity, teamwork, abstract thinking, problem solving, multi-tasking, communication, perseverance, initiative, responsibility, goal-setting, flexibility, and effort or the “hard skills” (concrete skills) such as reading, writing, mathematics, typing, proficiency in foreign language, fine motor skills, designing, gardening, singing, auto mechanics, pet grooming, or construction.

 Your child can learn these extremely valuable skills in a meaningful way, rather than for rote memorization or social pressure.
 The key is providing your child repeated exposure to a variety of hobbies and encouraging pursuit of those that spark an interest.

 Talk with your child about the skills they are learning as your child is practicing, playing, and enjoying the activities.
 Help your child develop the skills directly related to the hobbies and more (literacy, technology, and social skills) by providing the free time to practice by themself and with others, opportunities to showcase their hobbies to an audience, checking out books on the subjects and reading, and browsing the Internet for hobby-related information alongside your child.

 - Use your child’s current interests to help guide your exploration of hobbies.
 Ask yourself: “What are my child’s abilities and curiosities?

 - Tinker with objects, or take them apart